skmishraRoot/Network_Security/Snortsetup.md

 If this command run without any error then you have your snort working as an IDS on the specific network range.

+For more info about rules you can got to the rules download file and read [Rules](https://www.snort.org/downloads) for better info about them.
 *Now you can explore snort different features and like tweaking rules and more*